Montgomery County Domestic Violence Attorney

 - Our attorneys are committed to the facts.
 There are two sides to every case and our attorneys will look at all the evidence of the event in question.

-Why You Need a Domestic Violence Lawyer
+Why You Need a Domestic Violence Lawyer From Us

-Domestic violence accusations have serious legal, professional, and familial impacts.
-In Maryland officers may even arrest an individual without a warrant, based on accusations alone.
-Hiring a domestic violence attorney in Montgomery County provides you equal treatment to ensure that your rights are protected.
 Protective orders may also prohibit the accused from living in the same household, separation of pets or children, and may also require the surrender of firearms.
 A domestic violence attorney knows that you have the right to be heard in court before any of these legal actions are taken.
 A criminal defense attorney will analyze all of the evidence and explore every possible line of defense.

 Domestic Violence Charges in Pennsylvania

-Domestic violence is a serious crime.
-In Pennsylvania domestic violence does not only encompass one’s spouse but can include anyone that is of blood relation or living in the same domicile.
-A person can be charged the same as if they committed the acts against a stranger, however the Protection Laws specifically apply to persons living in the same household.
-Various charges are considered acts of domestic violence in Pennsylvania.
+A person can be charged the same as if they committed the acts against a stranger, however, the Protection Laws specifically apply to persons living in the same household.
+Various charges are considered acts of domestic violence in Pennsylvania:

 - Physical assault